simplesourcing/simplesourcing.github.io/pages/docs/overview/event_sourcing.md

 for writing to a system is separated from the responsibility for reading from it.

-It is frequently used to improve performance by relieving the write subsystem of all querying responsibilities, and separately optimising the read and write subsystems for their respective workloads.
+It is frequently used to improve performance by relieving the write subsystem of all querying responsibilities, and separately optimizing the read and write subsystems for their respective workloads.
 Reading and writing are often performed by different services.

 With CQRS the following principles hold true: